cydonian-monk/KSP-DiRT/README.md

 ### What This Plugin Does Not Do
 * Anything else.

 Specifically, this plugin does not perform Active Texture Management, does not compress textures, does not convert PNG files to RGB, does not generate MipMaps, and does not allow suits and heads to be mapped to specific kerbals.
-If you need any of those features, please consider using "Texture Replacer Replaced".
+If you need any of those features, please consider using "Texture Replacer" (which is back in active development).

 Additionally, this plugin does not allow replacement of NavBall textures.
 For NavBall textures, please consider using "Navball Texture Changer".